ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 Making sure you are able to control where your content goes is important for numerous reasons.
 Having your blog posts show up on your site is one step, but also allowing RSS readers (or their equivalents) to display your blog posts could be cool too.
 Additionally, what if another site wants to use your content?
 What if a teacher wants to use the content in a lecture?

-Isn’t having your content distributed as widely as possible a good thing?
+Isn't having your content distributed as widely as possible a good thing?
 Well, maybe not always.
 The concept of portability with content is an important consideration when you are crafting your content strategy.
-For every instance where you would want visibility of your content, there may exist one where you don’t want it to be visible.
+For every instance where you would want visibility of your content, there may exist one where you don't want it to be visible.

-*What are some instances where you would want your content to be more visible? instances where you wouldn’t?*
+*What are some instances where you would want your content to be more visible? instances where you wouldn't?*

-Let’s say you do want your content to be widely distributed.
+Let's say you do want your content to be widely distributed.
 If you do that, it would be nice to have it as easy to access as possible.
 And not only by users, but also by other systems that may want to use that content.
 This is the whole concept of an Open API platform.

-Additionally, you will want to “future-proof” your content early.
-Let’s read a passage from the [“Your Content, Now Mobile” article](http://alistapart.com/article/your-content-now-mobile):
+Additionally, you will want to "future-proof" your content early.
+Let's read a passage from the ["Your Content, Now Mobile" article](http://alistapart.com/article/your-content-now-mobile):

-<blockquote>“If you take the time to figure out the right way to get your content out there, you’ll have the freedom (and the flexibility) to get it everywhere.
-You can go back to thinking about the right design and development approaches for each platform, because you’ll already have a reusable base of content to work from.”</blockquote>
+<blockquote>"If you take the time to figure out the right way to get your content out there, you'll have the freedom (and the flexibility) to get it everywhere.
+You can go back to thinking about the right design and development approaches for each platform, because you'll already have a reusable base of content to work from."</blockquote>

-<blockquote>“By taking the time now to examine your content and structure it for maximum flexibility and reuse, you’ll be (better) prepared the next time a new gadget rolls around.
-You’ll have cleared out all the dead wood, by pruning outdated, badly written, and irrelevant content, which means all your users will have a better experience.
-You’ll have revised and updated your processes and tools for managing and maintaining content, which means all the content you create in every channel—print, desktop, mobile, TV, social—will be more closely governed.”</blockquote>
+<blockquote>"By taking the time now to examine your content and structure it for maximum flexibility and reuse, you'll be (better) prepared the next time a new gadget rolls around.
+You'll have cleared out all the dead wood, by pruning outdated, badly written, and irrelevant content, which means all your users will have a better experience.
+You'll have revised and updated your processes and tools for managing and maintaining content, which means all the content you create in every channel—print, desktop, mobile, TV, social—will be more closely governed."</blockquote>

 ### Handling Content

 We now know that we will want to consider how expansively our content should be used very early on in our design steps.
 After, we need to consider what approach we should use to implement our content management plan.

-	I acknowledge that a “content management plan” or “content strategy” may not be an explicit plan for every project (certainly not the ones covered in this course), but considering the scope of how to use content will help you make better decisions as you go.
+	I acknowledge that a "content management plan" or "content strategy" may not be an explicit plan for every project (certainly not the ones covered in this course), but considering the scope of how to use content will help you make better decisions as you go.

 Content strategy is a key step in any design process.
 You should read this article in its entirety: [Strategic Content Management - A List Apart](http://alistapart.com/article/strategic-content-management)